 The most important part: All 3 hostels in Venice are located in three different locations:

-- Main Island: We Crociferi
+- Main Island: COMBO Venezia (former We Crociferi)

 - Giudecca Island: Generator Hostel

 Please refer to the map below to see details.

 While we think ALL three hostels here are seriously cool, our absolute favorite for location is COMBO Venezia.

 Simple: You can go out at night and just walk back.
 With Generator Hostel you will need to take a bus boat and check the schedule.
 Same goes for Anda Venice.

 Again, both are fantastic hostels.
 Yet, we think the location of COMBO Venezia is more practical.

 Good to know: COMBO Hostel is also the only hostel with Canal Views!